Mainagate opens floodgate of scandals — Nigeria Today

 He is an IT consultant who introduced Innovative Solutions to the OHCSF for biometric enrolment project.
 He stated that, Mr. Steven Oronsanye [former Head of Service) asked him to join the Pension Reform Committee headed by Mr. Abudulrasheed Maina.

-& Projects Ltd. a company invited by OHCSF to offer services regarding biometric enrolment exercise.
+Robert Ikaziboh:(Prosecution witness) He is the CEO of Innovative Solutions & Projects Ltd. a company invited by OHCSF to offer services regarding biometric enrolment exercise.
 He stated that he was brought into the project by Osa Afe.
 He also stated that Mr. Afe verbally instructed him to work with 2 other companies namely Uptrach and Frederick Hamilton.

 Ahmed Mazangari: (Already charged to court)